K1619B33/Backgroung-processing/README.md

-# Backgroung-processing
+# Image Processing
-Processing background of a Image.
+Processing Image and concluding the situation.